-This classical guitar was made by the firm Hermanos Conde in Madrid, the year 1981.
+This flamenco guitar was made by the firm Hermanos Conde in Madrid, the year 1981.
 Lots of great performers have been in this workshop.
 For example, Paco de Lucía, Melchor de Marchena, Niño Ricardo, Cepero, Pepe Habichuela, and so many others.

 A fairly interesting guitar, it is a model sold at the store located in Atocha Street, used as an office of the firm, and managed by Julio Conde (Domingo Esteso´s nephew).
 The details of the inner making and the template both fit perfectly with the top-notch guitars of the 70s, made by Faustino Conde at Hermanos Conde´s house, in Gravina Street.
 One more thing worth mentioning is that during this time, some unsealed top-notch guitars were sold to professionals, aiming to reduce its commercial value, thus avoiding speculation (the speculators meant to acquire them at a lower price because of their status of artists, later selling them for a higher price).
 This speculation was widespread at that time among artists back then, especially with guitars made by the firms Conde and Ramírez, in countries like Japan, where there was an “unfilled void” of top-notch guitars, so they could be easily sold by twice or three times their price.
 This guitar belonged to Juan Diego Mateo, a guitarist from Jerez, who bought it directly from the workshop in 1981.